 Central New York is brimming with beautiful lakes, including the Finger Lakes, Oneida Lake, Lake Erie, Lake Ontario and many others.
 Where there are lakes, there are boats, and where there are boats, there are boating accidents.

 Like most accidents, boating accidents are preventable.
+At Michaels & Smolak, our Syracuse NY boating accident lawyers have seen it all.
 Most boat accidents involve alcohol use, and many fatalities can be prevented if boaters use life jackets or other flotation devices.
 About 2/3 of boating fatalities are from drowning.
 Careless, reckless operation, operator inattention, no proper lookout and operator inexperience are top contributors to boating injuries and deaths.

 Open motorboats, cabin motorboats, personal watercraft and jet skis are the most common types of watercraft involved in boating injuries.